michaelndirangu/Tasks/README.md

 # Tasks
-# Spring Boot Application to create, delete, update and retrive tasks from a mysql database
+# Spring Boot Application to create, delete, update and retrieve tasks from a mysql database